laminlabs/lamindb/docs/transfer.md

 - `"notes"`: its associated notes
 - `"annotations"`: its annotations

-Transferring annotations requires every schema module those values use.
-If the target is missing one (for example a `bionty.Organism` value, but this instance was not created with `bionty`), the sync raises.
-Pass `transfer="sqlrecord"` to sync the row without annotations, or add the module and re-run.

 ## Sync a record

 Here is an exemplary experiment record [EXP-RNA-032](https://lamin.ai/laminlabs/lamindata/record/mNDJgWFrkWQVW3ox).
 Let's first just transfer it's notes: